sjbylo/ocp-topics/external-service/README.md

 oc create -f external-service.yaml
 ```

-## Next, create the endpoint which points to the external IP and port.
+## Next, create the endpoint which points to the external IP and port

 Define the yaml file and set the correct IP address of the external service you noted earlier.